NothNoth/RPick/README.md

 The algorithm will test combinations among you collection but putting two values in series or parallel and try to match your target.

+The tolerance of the combined resistors is computed and integrated into the global score in order to statistically have the best chance to obtain the target value in practice.

 ## Usage

 Edit "config.json" and set your resistors collection (what do you have in stock).